daveblackuk/VSR/README.md

 ## vPilot integration - Important requirement for messages from Vatsim network

+The installer should install in the default directory - these instructions are for manual installation:

 The server integrates with vPilot using a plug-in DLL - this needs to be copied to the vPilot\plugins\ folder, if vPilot has been installed without changes then this can be found under

 C:\Users\[your username]\AppData\Local\vPilot\Plugins.